anoopknr/visionkalam/README.md

 #### Install Help
 Create Database vision_kalam and get the SQL commands from vision_kalam.sql.
-Currently works only on localhost/vk directory.
+\nCurrently works only on localhost/vk directory.
 Edit include/config.php and set your MySQL username and password.

 ### Features